 Ethiopia has taken a number of steps against the coronavirus within the country itself.

 Schools were closed, sporting events were canceled, and public gatherings were banned on March 16, 2020.

 On April 8, a state of emergency was declared, which is expected to last for 5 months.

 Various regions of Ethiopia took further measures.
 The following regions implemented lockdowns and travel restrictions on public transportation:

 - Benishangul Gumuz

-Oromia has suspended all cross-country and inter-city public transportation.
+Oromia suspended all cross-country and inter-city public transportation.

-Tigray has temporarily banned all travel and public activity as well as closing all cafés and restaurants.
+Tigray temporarily banned all travel and public activity as well as closing all cafés and restaurants.

 General Travel Advisory for Ethiopia